 Proposal should clearly indicate the need-based requirement of the MFI borrower for finance and the rationale for recommendations.

-18.Credit Administration:
+18. Credit Administration:

-The Company shall comply with the guidelines relating to issue of acknowledgement forreceipt of proposals and time norms for processing and disposal.
+The Company shall comply with the guidelines relating to issue of acknowledgement for receipt of the loan proposals and time lines for processing and disposal of the same.

 19. Documentation: